Colegio San Bartolomé La Merced

 Founded in 1941, Colegio San Bartolomé La Merced is a private, Catholic, bilingual, and co-educational school in Bogotá, Colombia offering Cambridge international curriculum.
 Affiliated with the Society of Jesus (Jesuits), it's fondly known as "San Bartolo."
 The school's campus sits within the traditional La Merced neighborhood in downtown Bogotá.

-As a member of UNCOLI (Association of International Schools of Bogota), ACODESI (Association of Jesuit Schools in Colombia), and FLACSI (Latin American Federation of the Society of Jesus), San Bartolomé La Merced offers the Cambridge international curriculum.
+The school is member of UNCOLI (Association of International Schools of Bogota), ACODESI (Association of Jesuit Schools in Colombia), and FLACSI (Latin American Federation of the Society of Jesus).